Durassel/Rest-project/README.md

-# Rest-project
+﻿# Rest-project
-Allociné-like in REST
+Allociné in REST